vele616/monorepo/packages/jobboard/website/content/jobs/account-executive-enterprise-strongdm-Oruoz.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/strongdm"
 companyWebsite: "http://www.strongdm.com/"
-summary: "StrongDM wishes to hire a new account executive.
+summary: "StrongDM wishes to hire a new Account Executive.
 If you have 7+ years of experience selling SaaS solutions, consider applying."
 summaryBackup: "To apply as an account executive at StrongDM, you preferably need to have some knowledge of: #windows, #ui/ux, #sales."
-featured: 20
+featured: 14
 ---

 **strongDM is a customer-first, second, and third company with a rabid fan base.
 When was the last time you heard things like:**